Release Notes for Couchbase Autonomous Operator 2.7

 There is no direct upgrade path from versions prior to 2.2.0.
 To upgrade from a 1.x, 2.0.x, or 2.1.x release, you must first upgrade to 2.4.x, paying particular attention to supported Kubernetes platforms and Couchbase Server versions.
 Refer to the Operator 2.4 upgrade steps if upgrading from a pre-2.2 release.

 There are no additional upgrade steps when upgrading from these versions, and you may follow the standard upgrade process.
-However, due to K8S-3097, all users will encounter a mandatory upgrade cycle when upgrading from releases older than 2.5.0, to expose the missing Indexer HTTPS Port (see Detailed Port Description for network port requirements).
+However, due to K8S-3097, all users will encounter a mandatory upgrade cycle when upgrading from a release older than 2.5.0, to versions 2.5.0, 2.5.1, or 2.6.0 through 2.6.3, to expose the missing Indexer HTTPS Port (see Detailed Port Description for network port requirements).
+This behavior has changed in versions 2.5.2, 2.6.4, and 2.7.0, and there is no mandatory upgrade cycle — the missing port is added the next time there is a regular maintenance activity that involves Pod creation.

 An upgrade cycle is a relatively heavyweight operation that requires all pods in the cluster to be replaced, and data transferred between the old and new pods.
 The time taken to perform this operation is dependent on network bandwidth, disk IO and the amount of data resident in the database.
 For large, production databases, ensure an adequate maintenance window is scheduled as to minimize any disruption to clients and other business critical functions.